FrostandIce/RaspberryPi_NanoLab/README.md

+# Afternote
+My senior year of highschool was a wild ride, and this project was one of the many highlights that I will remember.
+This was the year ravaged by corona, the winter storm in Texas, and many hurricanes.
+Many times, this project was put in the backburner as delays piled on.
+I'm proud of what our team accomplished this year and we were able to become one of the few NASA finalists of 2021 for NASA HUNCH.
 # RaspberryPi NanoLab
 ###### A step by step guide on how to set up a Raspberry Pi Zero W to take pictures and tweet them online!
 **This guide also contains information for plug and play functionality and how to run the Pi headlessly**\